Medium stage melanoma (Stage 2 and 3)

 Your melanoma may be at higher risk of spreading to other areas of the body if you have

-- Microscopic areas of melanoma cells in the skin close to the main melanoma (called satellite metastases)
+- Areas of melanoma cells in the skin close to the main melanoma (called satellite metastases)

 - In transit metastases – clusters of melanoma cells that have grown more than 2cm away from the primary melanoma, but have not reached the nearest group of lymph nodes

 At the same time as the wide local excision, your doctor may do a test called a sentinel lymph node biopsy (SLNB).
 A SLNB checks whether the melanoma cells have spread into lymph nodes close to the melanoma.
 This test can help to find out how likely the melanoma is to come back and whether you need further treatment.
 The technique finds the first lymph node to drain tissue fluid from the area of the primary melanoma.
 A pathologist then tests the node for cancer cells.
 There is detailed information about sentinel lymph node biopsy on the page about further tests for melanoma.

 If the sentinel node doesn't contain any cancer cells, you won’t need any further surgery.
 If the node does contain cancer cells, the doctor may offer you another operation to remove all the other nodes in the area in case they contain cancer cells too.

 Removing lymph nodes can be quite a big operation.
 It is called lymph node dissection.
 The type of surgery you have will depend on where your primary melanoma was in your body.
 There are large groups of lymph nodes in the